Use Reward Models with NVIDIA NIM for LLMs#

-models.
-Reward models are often used to score the outputs of another large language model for further fine tuning that model or filtering synthetically created datasets.
+NIM for LLMs supports deploying large language reward models, in addition to chat and completion models.
+Reward models are often used to score the outputs of another large language model for fine-tuning that model or filtering synthetically created datasets.

-To send text to a reward model, you can use the chat/completions
+To send text to a reward model, use the chat/completions

-content, and the response from the model as the assistant
+content, and include the response from the model as the assistant

 content.
-The reward model will score the provided model response, taking into account the query that generated it.
+The reward model scores the provided model response, taking into account the query that generated it.
 For example:

 from openai import OpenAI